 At work and can’t watch the game, but can tweet?
 If you are logged into Twitter from your desktop, you’ll be able to see the scores update on the sidebar of your Twitter feed so you can stay on track with the going-ons of the game.
 This could be a gift, or a curse if you wanted to watch the game after you got out of work.

-The website that usually reports on social media and technology is now reporting on the how the sporting event is becoming the most-talked-about event in social media history.
+The website that usually reports on social media and technology is now reporting on how the sporting event is becoming the most-talked-about event in social media history.
 As you log into the site, on the left-hand side is a “World Cup” tab that takes you to all the news about the sporting event.
-From posts on Luis Suarez memes taking over the internet, to #TBT images of players, Mashable is keeping interest on the games and information coming out to users instantly.
+From posts on Luis Suarez memes taking over the internet to #TBT images of players, Mashable is keeping interested in the games and information coming out to users instantly.

 Just like with Mashable, the popular news site, Yahoo!, has a special tab on the top of their website for World Cup news.
 Unlike any other site, however, they also have a spot on their site in which users can vote for their favorite team to win the match and can read predictions.
 Also different from other sites is the Heat Map.
 This heat map breaks down the areas of activity on the field to show where there is the most action and who is dominating the game.